Parenting 101 Carl A. Moss MS LMHC Psychotherapist.

 For children, a sense of belonging can result from feeling like an active participant in the family and a valued contributor to the household.
 Have your children make up the rules and consequences for their behavior.

-Raise and Reward your children when appropriate.
+Praise and Reward your children when appropriate.
 Help build their self-esteem by reward and praise only when earned.
-Children who are discouraged often don’t feel as they belong will seek the most valuable commodity > our time.
+Children who are discouraged often don’t feel as they belong will seek the most valuable commodity, which is our time.
 For some children negative attention is better than no attention.
-Note it is still attention.
-Other discouraged children will try to obtain power, with questions like “why” and “in a minute”.
-These children can be stubborn and will often end up with a parent in an “adult temper tantrum”.
-Other children will appear lazy and not bother because they can’t achieve the lofty standards their parents set for them.
-Be careful of structuring the child’s free time.
-Id soccer- band- homework, they need time just to PLAY.

 Boundary Setting